rideconnection/clearinghouse/README.md

 need to setup a CI server, you won't want to use spork.
 But if you will be running tests frequently, while developing a new feature or refactoring, etc., then preloading your test environment into spork will save you a few seconds or minutes per test execution.

-To use spork while testing, first boot up spork:
+You'll need two instances of spork for the two test suites:

-    bundle exec spork
+    bundle exec spork rspec    (in terminal one) bundle exec spork minitest (in terminal two)

-The `--drb` option for rspec has been enabled by default, so the tests will automatically use the spork server if it is running.
-Note that because spork preloads your environment, you will have to restart the spork server anytime you modify your model or configuration files, or anything else that will be cached by the Rails server.
+You can then run the test suites with the commands:

+    bundle exec rspec spec
+    bundle exec testdrb test/integration/**/*_test.rb

+RSpec will use the DRb server by default.
+The minitest tests need to be run with the "testdrb" command.
+There is a rake task called "test:all" that will run both of these for you.